curtisweeks/searchable/README.md

 Laravel Searchable
 ==========================================

-Laravel 5 trait to add a `search` method for Eloquent with priorities for each searchable field for the model.
+Laravel 5 trait to add a `search` method for Eloquent which performs prioritized searches in a model.

 ## Installation